skh8863/Datalogger-files/README.md

 # Datalogger-files
-Files associated with interfacing MEMS sensors with embedded systems (Raspberry Pi, Arduino)
+Files associated with interfacing MEMS sensors with Arduino and single-board computers such as Raspberry Pi